 Dr. Higbee refers to these as "strategies for effective learning".
 Below I've explained each of these with examples.

-When used consistently, these study techniques can help improve your understanding and memory regardless of material.
+When used consistently, the study techniques Dr. Higbee describes can help improve your understanding and memory regardless of material.
 The methods are effective for gradeschool, college, online courses, independent study, or any other learning environment.

 One cause of forgetting is something called "interference".
 Interference occurs when information you have learned previously interferes with (gets in the way of) new material that is similar.